itjustnathan/MailSystemScript/README.md

 # MailSystemScript
 Mail system fully automated installation script

-#If you have any questions, please send an email to: nathan@netimed.cn
+#If you have any questions, please send an email to: nathan@netimed.cn or itjustnathan@gmail.com

 #System Operating envieonment
 Cnetos 7.x